wp-plugins/mcatfilter/readme.txt

 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

-= Fixes and improvements of version 0.3 =
+= Fixes and improvements of version 0.3.1 =

+* Fixed important bug that prevented the plugin to work when upgrading from a previous version
-* Updated for WordPress 2.7
+* Improved compatibility back to WordPress 2.1
-* Removed builtin install/uninstall forms and replaced them by WordPress 2.7 uninstall hook
+* Added "Setup" link in the Installed Extension panel

 = Upcoming additions and improvements =